michaelarn0ld-deprecated/portfolio-app/README.md

 Showcase projects and personally developed applications.

-A React application to serve as a portfolio for potential clients and to present my work as a software developer.
+This simple web app is built with React to serve as a portfolio for potential clients and to present my work as a software developer.

 ---